aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 Using `0` vs `0.0` is an easy mistake to make, especially when you're new to Julia.
 Automatically checking that variables used in loops are type-stable helps programmers get more insight into what the types of their variables are in performance-critical sections of their code.

+## Implementation Details

 The type of `sum` in `unstable` is `Union(Float64,Int64)`.
 This is a `UnionType`.
 A variable of type `Union(Float64,Int64)` can hold values of type `Int64` or `Float64`; a value can only have one of those types.
 A `UnionType` join any number of types (e.g. `UnionType(Float64, Int64, Int32)` joins three types).
 The specific thing that we're going to look for is `UnionType`d variables inside loops.

-## Implementation

-In order to find those variables, we'll need to find what variables are used inside of loops and we'll need to find the types of those variables.
+We'll need to find what variables are used inside of loops and we'll need to find the types of those variables.
 After we have those results, we'll need to decide how to print them in a human-readable format.

+* How do we find loops?
-* How do we find loops in `Expr`s
+* How do we find variables in loops?
-* How do we find the types of variables
+* How do we find the types of a variable?
-* How do we print the results
+* How do we print the results?

+Parsing code into a representative structure is a complicated business, and gets more complicated as the language grows.
+In this chapter, we'll be depending on internal data structures used by the compiler.
+This means that we don't have to worry about reading files or parsing them, but it does mean we have to work with data structures that are not in our control and that sometimes feel clumsy or ugly.

+Besides all the work we'll save by not having to parse the code by ourselves, working with the same data structures that the compiler uses means that our checks will be based on an accurate assessment of the compilers understanding -- which means our check will be accurate to how the code actually runs.

-This process of examining Julia code and finding information about, from other Julia code, is called introspection.
+This process of examining Julia code from Julia code is called introspection.
 When you or I introspect, we're thinking about how and why we think and feel.
 When code introspects, it examines the representation or execution properties of code in the same language (possibly it's own code).
 When code's introspection extends to modifying the examined code, it's called metaprogramming (programs that write or modify programs).

+### Introspection in Julia

 Julia makes it easy to introspect.
 There are four functions built-in to let us see what that compiler is thinking: `code_lowered`, `code_typed`, `code_llvm`, and `code_native`.
 Those are listed in order of what step in the compilation process their output is from; the left-most one is closest to the code we'd type in and the right-most one is the closest to what the CPU runs.
 For this chapter, we'll focus on `code_typed`, which gives us the optimized, type-inferred abstract syntax tree (AST).

-Anyway, we need to detect those pesky mistyped variable names.
-To implement this, we'll be using some built-in data structures.
-There is a function that exposes the type-inferred and optimized AST: `code_typed`.

 `code_typed` takes two arguments: the function of interest, and a tuple of argument types.
-For example, if we wanted to see the AST for a function `foo` when called with two Int64`s, then we would call `code_typed(foo, (Int64,Int64))`.
+For example, if we wanted to see the AST for a function `foo` when called with two `Int64`s, then we would call `code_typed(foo, (Int64,Int64))`.

 ~~~jl
 function foo(x,y)